daniel-h-chu/Sequence-Bloom-Tree/README.md

 - Run main.py to simulate the entire benchmarking process (Reading sequencing data -> Inserting sequencing data into SBT -> Querying sequences from the SBT -> Saving the SBT).
 The amount of time spent in each step and the false positive rate of the queries is also reported along with the uncompressed size of the SBT after saving.
 Parameters in dictionary p can be adjusted to change the benchmarking process or change the SBT implementation.
 Note that some of the parameters must be changed in order to specify where the input data is coming from and where the results should be output to.
 - Alternatively, run pipelined_main.py to automate the running of several benchmarking simulations (i.e. running main.py with different params).
 Set a list of default parameters that would be used across all simulations.
 The experiments and double_experiments list of dictionaries tell the experiments what parameters to use.
 The key in each dictionary is the parameter that will be edited and the list of values is the different settings of that parameter for different simulations.
 The experiments list allows the editing of one parameter at a time while the double_experiments list allows for two parameters to be varied.

-**Step 3 - Visualization**
+**Step 3 - Obtain Experiment Results**
-- Run the jupyter notebook visualization.ipynb to generate visualizations of our benchmarking results.
+- Run the script post_process_results.py to combine the outputs of all experiment runs into a single csv.

 ## Parameter Descriptions: